Kylacamilleo22/CS321-resources/projects/p1-player-cache/README.md

 ## Overview

-Concisely explain what the program does.
-If this exceeds a couple of sentences, you're going too far.
-Generally you should be pulling this right from the project specification.
-I don't want you to just cut and paste, but paraphrase what is stated in the project specification.
 The program generates a player object from Player class and PlayerGenerator class that is serialized, the Cache class is used to store the player objects, then the CacheTest class reads and deserialized the file.
 It displays the outputs